 - Shortness of breath

 Skin cancer should be treated as early as possible.
-If you notice any of these symptoms, especially on your face or trunk, consult with your primary care provider.
+If you notice any of these symptoms, consult with your primary care provider.

 - Brown spot with dark speckles